DanyilT/WebDev/ATB-Market/README.md

 - Checkout with a contact form.
 - Responsive design with a hamburger menu for navigation.
 - Feedback form that doesn't take feedbacks.
-- You can find an ester egg.
+- You can find an  egg.

 ## Requirements